AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integration-adobe-analytics-ims.md

 ---
 # IMS Configuration for use when Integrating with Adobe Analytics {#ims-configuration-for-integration-with-adobe-analytics}

 The integration of Adobe Experience Manager as a Cloud Service (AEMaaCS) with Adobe Analytics via the Analytics Standard API requires the configuration of Adobe IMS (Identity Management System).
+The configuration is realized with the Adobe Developer Console.

 >[!NOTE]
 >